-4.2.6 Carbon Emission Equations
+4.2.6 Emissions Equations

-The CO2 emissions associated with the use of energy commodities by each agent are recorded for activities (EM1.1) and households (EM1.2) (CO2EMIT).
-These are defined as the product of the quantity of an energy commodity consumed and the coefficients that define CO2 emissions per unit of energy commodity consumed.
-Note that in the model the quantities of energy commodities consumed are 'value' quantities: the coefficients are calibrated as emission per unit of 'value' quantity, which need to be noted when defining simulations.
+The emissions associated with the use of energy commodities by each agent are recorded for activities (EM1.1) and households (EM1.2) ($EMIT{ghg,c,a_h,r}$).
+The formulation is general in that the set ghg (Greenhouse Gases) can include all, or a subset, of the emissions recorded in the database.33 These are defined as the product of the quantity of an energy commodity consumed and the coefficients that define emissions (io_emit) per unit of energy commodity consumed; hence the maintained assumption is that without a change in technology, by activities, or preferences, by households, the emissions per unit of input and consumption are constant.
+Note that in the model the quantities of energy commodities consumed are 'value' quantities: the coefficients are calibrated as emission per unit of 'value' quantity, which needs to be noted when defining simulations.